top of page

 Dear Friends of the West Side Trail,

-We’re reaching out during this season of giving with an urgent request to protect one of Yarmouth’s treasured community assets: the West Side Trail.
 A rapidly failing stream bank has put a key section of the trail and bridge at risk of collapse and unless we act now, we may lose access to this beautiful corridor for an extended period of time.

 In 2023, our trail team noticed a crack forming down the center of the blue trail near the bridge just south of Gilman Road.
 What looked like a small issue has now become a serious threat.
 Over the last year, the streambank below the trail has eroded dramatically—carving out a 10-foot stretch of trail edge with a sudden 1—3-foot drop.
 The unstable soils are continuing to slump into the stream, and the bank is now compromised and may be too unstable to support the trail in a matter of 6 to 12 months.